Skip to main content Scroll Top

 FAQs

-Candidates can check their JEE Main 2026 Session 1 result online through the official NTA website.
-The activated result link will be visible only after the results are officially declared.
-Do not visit any other website apart from the official NTA website to download your scorecard.
+Candidates can check their JEE Main 2026 Session 2 result online through the official NTA website.
+The activated result link is now live as the results are officially declared by NTA on April 20, 2026.
+Students are advised not to visit any other website apart from the official NTA website to download their scorecard.

 How can I Download the JEE Main 2026 Scorecard PDF?

-Once the results are out, students can directly download the JEE Main 2026 scorecard PDF.
+The results are out now, and the students can directly download the JEE Main 2026 scorecard PDF.
 To download the official scorecard, candidates must visit the official website and click on the result link.
 After logging in with the required credentials, the scorecard will appear on the screen.
 Students can then download the PDF and take a printout to carry to the test centre.

 What Details are Mentioned on the JEE Main Scorecard 2026?